cabloy/cabloy/README.md

 CabloyJS is just an exploration of Atwood's law.
 Instead of repeating wheels, CabloyJS uses the latest open source technology in the industry to optimize full-stack development

-Welcome to join the community ecology of CabloyJS to promote the prosperity and application of Javascript
+More welcome to contribute code and build a prosperous ecosystem of CabloyJS👏

 ## The Origin of Framework Name

 ### 1. EggBorn

 The origin of this name is relatively simple, because there is Egg (backend framework), so there is EggBorn.
-There is an animated film called "Tianshu Qitan".
+There is an animated cartoon called "Tianshu Qitan".
 Its originator is called "DanSheng".
 I like to watch it very much (inadvertently exposed the age😅)

 ### 2. Cabloy

 Cabloy comes from the magic spell of the Smurfs.
 If you spell the word Cabloy correctly, it will have a magical effect.
-Likewise, CabloyJS is a magic about chemistry.
+Likewise, CabloyJS is a magic about business development.
 Based on the combination and biochemical reactions of business modules, you will achieve whatever you want

 ## License